Writer: Rodrigo Cortes (Screenplay)

 Starring: Cillian Murphy, Sigourney Weaver, Robert De Niro, Toby Jones, Joel Richardson, Elizabeth Olsen, Craig Roberts, Leonardo Sbaraglia

 Plot: Psychologist Margaret Matheson and her assistant study paranormal activity, which leads them to investigate a world-renowned psychic who has resurfaced years after his toughest critic mysteriously passed away.

 There may be spoilers the rest of the review

-Special Effects: Apartment 143 has good effects when needed but let’s most of the story play on our minds.
+Special Effects: Red Lights has good effects when needed for the psychic effects.

 Chances of Tears: No

 Chances of Sequel: No

 Tagline: How much do you want to believe?